WCASD Parent & Community Workshops

 All workshops listed below are free to attend by the WCASD community.
 Click on the event title for individual flyers.
 For more information, contact Kate Coulter at kcoulter@wcasd.net or 484-266-1216.

 All of these sessions will be presented virtually through Zoom in partnership with West Chester Communities That Care.
-More information on these presentations can be found on the events page of the West Chester Communities That Care website.
+More information on these presentations can be found on the West Chester Communities That Care website.

 Watch the Recording